 A average grade of B or greater is required for core classes.

-ELECTIVES: Three courses from the following list are required: (or CS 6140/CS 6350 if not counted above, or appropriate classes by track faculty)
+ELECTIVES: Three courses from the following list are required: (or CS 6140/CS 6350 if not counted above) Students may also substitute most graduate classes taught by track faculty.

 ALGORITHMICS